CedricVanhaverbeke/cv/blogposts/blogging.md

 # Creating an overview of blogposts

 Let's query the blogpost data with the use of GraphQL.
-Export a function called `pageQuery`.
-Gatsby then passes your data as a prop called `data` in your React component.
+Export a function called `pageQuery` in the overview page, containing a GraphQL query.
+Gatsby then passes your queried data as a prop called `data` in your React component.
 The result looks something like this:

 ```js
 // src/pages/blog/index.js